abilian/hop3/docs/installation.md

 1. Checkout the Hop3 sources on your workstation

+2. Provision a server with Ubuntu 22.04 LTS

+> **Warning**
+> The installation script doesn't support Ubuntu 24.04 LTS yet.

-2. Run, under Bash or Sh:
+3. Run, under Bash or Sh:

 ```fish
 TARGET_HOST=name.of.your.target.host # <- replace with your target host